mmillar-bolis/MDunmeris/index.md

 |As asc'aaf sincag as manidi de julgham|
 |<span style="font-family:Daedric">as asc'aaf sincag as manidi de julgham</span>|

 The series can [trace it's roots](https://rpg.stackexchange.com/questions/89399/is-morrowind-based-on-a-tabletop-rpg/89416) to [RuneQuest](https://en.wikipedia.org/wiki/RuneQuest), set in the world of [Glorantha](https://en.wikipedia.org/wiki/Glorantha).
-Besides the major world religions touched upon by the commentaries, Morrowind also saw influence from [Thelema](https://en.wikipedia.org/wiki/Thelema) and it's [Book of the Law](https://en.wikipedia.org/wiki/The_Book_of_the_Law).
-There is also something to be said of the similarities between the Dunmer and the [pre-Roman Celts](https://en.wikipedia.org/wiki/Insular_Celts).
+Alongside Hinduism and Christianity, Morrowind also saw influence from [Thelema](https://en.wikipedia.org/wiki/Thelema) and it's [Book of the Law](https://en.wikipedia.org/wiki/The_Book_of_the_Law).
+There is something to be said of the similarities between the Dunmer and the [pre-Roman Celts](https://en.wikipedia.org/wiki/Insular_Celts) as well.

-There is a lot to be observed and discovered about Morrowind and I am barely scratching the surface as I write down what little I've learned.
-I don't intend for this to act as a primary source, just a quick point of reference.
+My point is that there is a lot to be observed and discovered about Morrowind and I am barely scratching the surface as I write down what little I've learned.
+I don't intend for this to act as any primary source, just a quick point of reference.

 Now go have fun, get into the spirit of things, and don't take anything too seriously!